Philip Abelson: Career

+Personal life and death

-Abelson died on August 1, 2004, from respiratory complications following a brief illness.
-He was married to Neva Abelson, a distinguished research physician who co-discovered Rh factor testing (with L. K. Diamond).
+Abelson was married to Neva Abelson, a distinguished research physician who co-discovered Rh factor testing (with L. K. Diamond).
 Their daughter, Ellen Abelson Cherniavsky, worked as an aviation researcher for the MITRE corporation in Virginia.

+Abelson died on August 1, 2004, in Bethesda, Maryland, from respiratory complications following a brief illness.

 Awards and legacy

 Abelson received many distinguished awards, including the National Medal of Science in 1987, the National Science Foundation's Distinguished Achievement Award, the American Medical Association's Scientific Achievement Award, the Navy Distinguished Civilian Service Award and the Waldo E. Smith Award in 1988.
 In 1992 he was awarded the Public Welfare Medal, the National Academy of Sciences's highest honor.
 He was elected a fellow of the American Physical Society in 1949 and the American Academy of Arts and Sciences in 1958.
 He was elected to the American Philosophical Society in 1961.

 The mineral abelsonite is named after Abelson in recognition of his contribution to organic geochemistry.

 The Philip and Neva Abelson Hall at Washington State University was named in his honor.

 The AAAS Philip Hauge Abelson Prize is named after Philip Abelson.